lambdatoast/lambdatoast.github.com/_drafts/map-and-bind.md

 In other words:

-> All data of the `Possibly a` type, will be either some value `x`
+> For any type `a`, all data of `Possibly a` type is either some
-> of some type `a`, or nothing at all.
+> value `x` of type `a`, or nothing at all.

-We have declared a "closed" type: Values of its type can only be constructed with the specified `some` and `nothing` functions.
+This is known as a *sum type*: Values of a type which is a sum type will have one, and only one, of the allowed shapes that are in the sum.

-The `nothing` function, suitably, takes no arguments.
+In `Possibly`'s case, any value of it can be constructed with the `some` and `nothing` functions.
+The `nothing` function, conveniently, holds no value and just represents the non-existence of a value of type `a`.

-Here's a program that just declares some values manually:
+Here's some examples of declaring some `Possibly` values manually:

     x : Possibly UUID = some 42
     y : Possibly UUID = nothing